yaseenmind11-art/Verso.py/README.md

 # Verso.py
-For a research-heavy project like Verso AI, your README should be clean, academic, and professional.
-It needs to tell users (and teachers) exactly what the tool does and how it helps the research process.

-Here is a template you can copy and paste into your README.md file:

 🔍 Verso AI: Intelligent Research & Citation Engine Verso AI is a professional-grade research assistant designed to streamline the academic workflow for students and researchers.
 It combines intelligent source discovery with a high-precision APA 7th Edition citation generator to ensure academic integrity and efficiency.